-If Dr. Demopulos had been terminated without cause or if he had terminated his employment with good reason on December 31, 2010, Dr. Demopulos would have been entitled to receive an annual base salary of

-\$600,000 and an annual bonus amount of \$91,440, payable on a bi-monthly basis over a period of up to two years from the date of termination.
-In addition, option awards with a value of \$599,848 would automatically vest upon his termination, which is the difference between the exercise price of the option awards held by Dr. Demopulos and \$8.24, the closing trading price of our common stock on December 31, 2010, multiplied by the number of shares that would have vested on December 31, 2010 as the result of his termination.
+If Dr. Demopulos had been terminated without cause or if he had terminated his employment with good reason on December 31, 2011, Dr. Demopulos would have been entitled to receive an annual base salary of \$600,000 and an annual bonus amount of \$45,720, payable on a bi-monthly basis over a period of up to two years from the date of termination.
+In addition, 153,022 unvested shares under his outstanding option awards would have immediately vested.
+The exercise price of the option awards for those unvested shares is \$6.31, which exceeded the closing trading price of our common stock on December 31, 2011 of \$3.95.

-Dr. Demopulos and his eligible dependents would also be entitled to participate in the health plans we provide to our employees for a period of up to two years from the date of his termination at a cost to us of approximately \$11,300.
+Dr. Demopulos and his eligible dependents would also be entitled to participate in the health plans we provide to our employees for a period of up to two years from the date of his termination at a cost to us of approximately \$11,683.